 Through giving each character an opposing internal conflict that contains the seed for conflict, Charlie Kaufman (the scriptwriter) creates a development arc for each primary character that feels believable, even inevitable.

-4: Use multiple, related internal and external conflicts over the course of your story
+4: Use multiple, related internal and external conflicts

 A character doesn’t have to only have one internal conflict over the course of your entire novel.
 Take, for example, a character who struggles to be in a relationship because they struggle with anxiety and self-doubt.
 What new internal conflicts might arise if they discover new-found confidence?